kensho-technologies/graphql-compiler/README.rst

 Specifying SQL Edges
 ^^^^^^^^^^^^^^^^^^^^
 The final step is to specify edges in SQL through the :code:`direct_edges` parameter as below.
-We use the term :code:`direct_edges`, since the compiler may support other types of SQL edges in the future such as edges that are backed by SQL `association tables
+We use the term :code:`direct_edges` since the compiler may support other types of SQL edges in the future such as edges that are backed by SQL `association tables
 <https://en.wikipedia.org/wiki/Associative_entity>`__.